The days of accounting professionals relying on compliance are numbered

 During his days as chief of staff of the United States Army, General Eric Shinseki often told his direct reports, “If you don’t like change, you are going to like irrelevance even less.”
 I first heard this quote during a Tom Peter seminar I attended in the early 2000s and have often repeated it as the opening line of many of my presentations to accounting professionals and other audiences.

-I offer you a possibility – the possibility that an accounting professional can increase their effectiveness in working with their customers (NOTE: not clients) if they adopt some concepts of consulting theory.
+I offer you a possibility – the possibility that an accounting professional can increase their effectiveness in working with their customers (note: I said customers, not clients) if they adopt some concepts of consulting theory.

 Making this transformation is not easy, as it requires us to think differently than we have in the past.

-If you think you are ready to make this change and develop your future-ready advisory skills, I invite you to participate in a two-day live workshop in Maryland on November 28-29 exploring how to better serve your customers by understanding what it truly means to be a consultant.
+If you think you are ready to make this change and develop your future-ready advisory skills, I invite you to download our e-book so you can start exploring how to better serve your customers by understanding what it truly means to be a consultant.

 Together, we will explore some ideas including a thorough understanding of the consulting assumptions and goals of every relationship, how authenticity is the most powerful tool you have as a consultant, why “dealing with” and even expecting resistance to change is better than try to “overcome resistance.”